novaway/NovawayFeatureFlagBundle/README.md

 The FeatureFlagBundle is a bundle to manage features flags in your Symfony applications.

+⚠️ You're currently reading the documentation for the next major version.
+Refer to the [2.x documentation](https://github.com/novaway/NovawayFeatureFlagBundle/tree/2.x) to read the stable version documentation.

 ## Compatibility

 This bundle is tested with at least all maintained Symfony version.